-The EDI messages handled by CAPE pertain to the various operational, financial, processing, transport,quality, and security-related aspects of international mail.
+The EDI messages handled by CAPE pertain to the various operational, financial, processing, transport, quality, and security-related aspects of international mail.

-An individual letter, packet, or parcel is inducted into the postal network, where it is processed and nested to (placed in/assigned to) a receptacle.
-The receptacle is then nested in a Unit Load Device or roll cage, which in turn is loaded in a truck or aircraft for transport.
+An individual letter, packet, or parcel is inducted into the postal network, where it is processed and nested (placed in/assigned to) into a receptacle.
+The receptacle is then nested into a Unit Load Device or roll cage, which in turn is loaded in a truck or aircraft for transport.
 These several layers of physical nesting are reflected in the data provided through EDI messages which record the handling and processing “events” (where, when, and who) as the item passes all process points in the international mail pipeline.
 The data provision technology for these events is mainly barcode data capture, but also includes Radio Frequency Identification (RFID) reads for items, receptacles, and vehicles carrying RFID tags.
 CAPE stores all these EDI messages, which contain the source data for a large set of reports.

 Postal staff from different operational areas can use CAPE reports to achieve: